Coopertown, Tennessee: History

 The tribal identities of the 16th and 17th century Native American occupants of present-day Tennessee are disputed.

 In later years, the part of Middle Tennessee that was to become the Coopertown community was claimed as territorial hunting grounds by both the Cherokee and the Chickasaw.
 That area was at the southern edge of what became known as the Transylvania Purchase, land purchased in 1775 from the Cherokee by Richard Henderson, a North Carolina land speculator seeking to establish a 14th colony.

-Although Transylvania, the proposed 14th colony, was never recognized, the area was settled by immigrants in the late 18th and early 19th centuries.

 David Naive settled there in 1825, and the area became known as Naive's Crossroads.
 During subsequent years, the county's involvement in the production of barrels and whiskey led to the establishment of one or more cooper shops in the community, making barrels for the nearby Red River mills.
 The presence of coopers led to the community's present name.

 Coopertown was officially incorporated in 1996, a decision taken by the citizens of the community in response to a proposal to locate a landfill in the community.
 In August 2005, Coopertown Middle School opened, serving grades 6 to 8, and in 2007, grades 4 and 5 would move to the middle school.

 In July 2016, ground breaking occurred with Lowe's to build a 1.2 million sq. ft. fulfillment distribution center to employ 400 people and ramping up to 600 people.
 The facility opened in July 2018.
 It is located on York Rd. which is off I-24 at exit 24.

-On January 7, 2019, a drive-by shooting occurred at a home on the 3600 block of Old Coopertown Road at 3:00 AM, nobody was injured but the home was damaged.